nudgebg/egvinsulin/docs/data_sets/IOBP2.md

-This part of the project documentation focuses on **The Insulin-Only Bionic Pancreas Pivotal Trial (IOBP2)**.
-You'll get a chance to read about the background of the dataset, as well as the reasoning behind how the data was cleaned and normalized.
+# IOBP2
+This page summarizes our insights about the clinical study data of the **IOBP2** study in efforts to understand how to handle bolus, basal and cgm data as well as assumptions that were made as well as open questions.

+The full analysis of this dataset is provided in: `notebooks/understand-iobp2-dataset.ipynb`

-## Study
+## Study Overview
+- **Study Name**: The Insulin-Only Bionic Pancreas Pivotal Trial (IOBP2)
 - **Study Background:** This is a multi-center randomized control trial to compare the efficacy and safety of the iLet Bionic Pancreas (BP) system.
 Enrolled participants used the devices and collected data over a 13 week period.
 - **Study Devices:** Insulin data is recorded from the iLet BP.
 Data is stored as Basal Insulin Delivery, Bolus Insulin Delivery, and Meal Insulin Delivery.
 CGM data is recorded from Dexcom G6 sensors.